 Now, this may seem like an odd question, but it will all make sense soon.

 If you store thawed chicken, it doesn’t account for how long the chicken took to thaw.
-So, if you thawed a piece of meat at room temperature for 2 hours, the shelf life inside the fridge is only 1-2 (maybe 3) days.
+So, if you thawed a piece of meat at room temperature for 2 hours, the shelf life inside the fridge is only up to two days (sometimes three).

 But, if you slowly thawed the chicken inside of the fridge, you can add another full day to this time frame.
 That’s because it takes quite a long time for frozen meat to thaw in the fridge.